 Founded in 1872, the renowned Crocker Art Museum features an outstanding collection of Californian art.
 Over time, the museum has expanded to a second building.
 Today, it features European, Asian, African, and Eurasian art.
 Aside from its permanent exhibits, the museum regularly showcases special exhibits on a wide array of topics.
-If you're an art lover, don't skip a visit to this exciting cultural venue.
+If you're an art lover, don't skip visiting this exciting cultural venue.

 Take time out of your busy schedule to spend a morning or afternoon at the celebrated McKinley Rose Garden.
-McKinley Park is itself an historic attraction that dates to 1871.
+McKinley Park is itself a historic attraction that dates to 1871.
 The rose garden was developed in 1928 and has continued to inspire visitors ever since.
-Featuring more than 1,200 roses, the garden has recently been redesigned to include sustainable features a new irrigation system.
+Featuring more than 1,200 roses, the park has recently been redesigned to include sustainable features and a new irrigation system.

 The California State Railroad Museum is a celebration of trains and railroad transportation.
 It boasts more than 100,000 square feet of display space, allowing for easy viewing of exhibits like the historic train cars and engines.
 Visitors can walk into many of the wagons and cars to explore them during their visit.
 One of the highlights of the venue is its steam engine rides.
 There are also model train exhibits that are a big hit with kids.

-The Delta King is a historic paddle steamboat that used to transport people between Sacramento and San Francisco.
-Today, the 285-ft. long boat functions as a restaurant and hotel.
-When visiting, you’ll be able to explore parts of the vessel and learn about its unique history.
+The Delta King is a historic paddle steamboat that transported people between Sacramento and San Francisco: today, the 285-ft. long boat functions as a restaurant and hotel.
+When visiting, you can explore parts of the vessel and learn about its unique history.
 For example, during WWII, its engines were requisitioned by the military for use in the war effort.
 Dining aboard the Delta King is an enjoyable experience—especially with its views of the river and surrounding skyline.

 The UC Davis Arboretum features roughly 100 acres of gardens.
 A small creek flows through the grounds adding to their picturesque look.
-When visiting the arboretum, you can expect to see a diverse array of botanical beauties like forsythia, roses, salvia, California poppies, and more.
-Aside from the beautiful flora that grows in the gardens, the fauna also attracts visitors to the arboretum and its lovely landscapes.
+When visiting the arboretum, you can expect to see diverse botanical beauties like forsythia, roses, salvia, California poppies, and more.
+Aside from the beautiful flora in the gardens, the fauna also attracts visitors to the arboretum and its lovely landscapes.

 With California's sunny roadways, it's no wonder that auto enthusiasts love tooling about in classic cars.
-The California Automobile Museum attracts many car lovers with its collection of classic autos and sports cars.
+The California Automobile Museum attracts many car lovers with its classic autos and sports cars collection.
 The chrome fairly gleams from one exhibit to the next.
 The venue features antique and classic cars from every year since 1903.
 In fact, there are even some examples of autos that date to the late 1800s.
-If you love cars, you don't want to miss this opportunity explore this popular Sacramento museum.
+If you love cars, you don't want to miss this opportunity to explore this popular Sacramento museum.